sofa-framework/doc/plugins/usual-plugins/multithreading/parallelcglinearsolver.md

 <!-- generate_doc -->
 # ParallelCGLinearSolver

-Linear system solver using the conjugate gradient iterative algorithm in parallel
+Parallel version of the linear solver using the conjugate gradient iterative algorithm.

 ## ParallelCompressedRowSparseMatrixMat3x3d